 Before creating the score, decisions are made on which instruments reflect the mood of the movie and the themes of the film.
 Composers are often called to create an overall musical theme for the film as well as supporting musical themes.
 We all know from personal experience the wide range of emotions that an excellent score adds to a film.
 The score is the very heart and soul of a film and Jeff’s score really communicates the heart of The Girl Who Wore Freedom.

 Sound effects editing is responsible for two main things; making space for the dialog to be heard distinctly by possibly removing extra sounds or other noise reduction techniques.
-Then they ensure that everything which makes noise, makes the correct noise.
-In our film you will hear sounds of 1940’s WILLYS jeeps, soldiers marching, machine gun fire, beach sounds, crowds and marching bands, plus many other things the viewer wouldn’t expect.
+Then they ensure that everything which makes noise makes the correct noise.
+In our film, you will hear sounds of 1940’s WILLYS jeeps, soldiers marching, machine-gun fire, beach sounds, crowds, and marching bands, plus many other things the viewer wouldn’t expect.
 Sound mixers then take all of the sound elements in the movie adjusting and balancing levels managing the dynamic range of the audio.
 Artistically, it may necessary for a sound to louder or softer for momentary effect.
 However, if your audience is constantly listening to elements that are either too loud or too soft, it ruins the viewing experience.

 As you can see there are a lot of production steps remaining before we can take our film to France at the end of May.
-Our goal has always been to participate in the 75th anniversary celebrations this year in Normandy.
+Our goal has always been to participate in the 75th-anniversary celebrations this year in Normandy.
 This goal is extremely ambitious because making documentaries is a lengthy process, taking anywhere from 3 to 10 years.
 If we succeed our project will have been completed in an amazing 16 months.

 Want to learn even more about the making of The Girl Who Wore Freedom?
 Check out our new podcast called Documentary First.
-You can listen to each episode here on our website or subscribe on your favorite podcast distribution network: iTunes, Stitcher, Google Music, RadioPublic, or Spotify!
+You can listen to each episode here on our website or subscribe to your favorite podcast distribution network: iTunes, Stitcher, Google Music, RadioPublic, or Spotify!